 Painting is like a dance for me.
 I feel that I am a partner with the paint and the canvas.
 It is a physical act of rhythm, texture, surface and subsurface, always moving, always in flux.

-I enjoy the process of discovering negative and positive shapes by using painters tape to mask off areas, or by scratching deeper into the paint to reveal hidden surfaces, much like looking through ice on a frozen lake.
+I enjoy the process of discovering negative and positive spaces by using painters tape to mask off areas, or by scratching deeper into the paint to reveal hidden surfaces, much like looking through ice on a frozen lake.

 My influences include Helen Frankenthaler, Franz Kline, Robert Motherwell, Howard Hodgkin, and Cy Twombly to name just a few.

 Essentially, I want the paint itself to direct the work organically.
 I have always held that the paint and sand should do the painting, and I should step aside.